suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 A CoSWID can enable Software Bill-of-Materials use-cases.
 A CoMID can enable monitoring of expected hardware.
 A CoRIM (which may contain both CoSWID and CoMID) can enable both of these use-cases, but can also act as the transport for expected values to an attestation Verifier (see {{RFC9334}}).
 Tightly coupling update and attestation ensures that verification infrastructure always knows what software to expect on each device.

 suit-coswid is a member of the suit-manifest.
-It contains a Concise Software Identifier (CoSWID) as defined in {{I-D.ietf-sacm-coswid}}.
+It contains a Concise Software Identifier (CoSWID) as defined in {{RFC9393}}.
 This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient.

 suit-coswid typically requires no processing by the Recipient.
 However all Recipients MUST NOT fail if a suit-coswid is present.